zhenning/riak_wiki/pages/Riak/The-Riak-Fast-Track/Building-a-Development-Environment.md

 $ curl -H "Accept: text/plain" http://127.0.0.1:8091/stats
 ```

 Once this runs, look for a field in the output named "ring_ownership."
 This should show you that all three of your nodes are part of your Riak cluster.
 You might also notice that each node has claimed a set of partitions.
-The default partition setting for our three node development cluster is 64.
-This means that two of the three nodes will have claimed 21 partitions, and the third node will handle the last 22.
+The default partition setting is 64.
+This means that each of the four nodes in our cluster would claim 16 partitions.

 <div class="info">
 The number of partitions in your cluster is set with by the parameter [[ring_creation_size|Configuration Files#ring_creation_size]] in Riak's app.config file.